| List of historic valves in the ase-museoedelpro collection |

 | CV56(*) |

-used among the others in the Type 271Q Naval radar.
-Soon later supplied in
+others in the Type 271Q Naval radar.
+Soon later supplied in four frequency

-four frequency variants, A to D suffixes from the 1943 production.
-Frequency
+variants, A to D suffixes from the 1943 production.
+Frequency variants

 |